 The Alberta Land Surveyors Association (ALSA) manages the licensing process in the province.
-The most common route to becoming an Alberta and surveyor begins with having your academic credentials evaluated.
+The most common route to becoming an Alberta land surveyor begins with having your academic credentials evaluated.
 Candidates must then obtain field experience and pass a series of professional exams.

 How often do I need a property survey?

-When you're buying a home, get a surveyor to conduct an up-to-date assessment of the property.
+When you're buying a home, get a land surveyor to conduct an up-to-date assessment of the property.
 Don't trust an old property survey given by the owner since it may not reflect recent modifications to the property that might impact its usage and value.
 Furthermore, if the previous survey is more than six months old, most lenders will refuse

 How to get a copy of my property survey?